za3k/qr-backup/docs/FAQ.md

 - [Why did you write qr-backup?](#why-did-you-write-qr-backup)

 # Answers

+## Should I back up to paper?
+Possibly.
+You should still back it up to something more usual like a USB thumbstick *first*, because it's easier to restore and update.

+Common files to back up are small important records, and small secret files.
+Examples include: a diary, an address book, a short story you wrote, financial records, medical records, an ssh or gpg cryptographic key, or a cryptocurrency (bitcoin) wallet.

+Paper is not the best or most efficient storage method, so you can't back up big files.
+10KB or 100KB files is a reasonable limit.

 ## How much data does this back up per page?
 qr-backup on *default* settings backs up at 3-4KB/page raw data (about 15KB/page english text).